Peers, Kontinen 1st into men’s doubles final in Australia

 “I was happier than the fans that the roof closed,” she said afterward.
 “I like to play indoors.
 It helped me a little bit.”

 She’s made clear over the years she is not a huge fan of playing in stifling heat.
-Not too many people truly are, of course, but someone like Collins, a 25-year-old from Florida, might be more used to that sort of thing.
+Not too many people truly are, of course, but Collins is OK with it and thought the roof should have stayed open.

+“I grew up in Florida and am used to it being really hot all the time.
+So I kind of embrace that very well,” Collins said.
+“Indoor tennis is a different game.
+Certainly had its effect.”

-The match was suspended for about five minutes and when play resumed, it went from being completely even to tilted in Kvitova’s favor.
-She dominated the tiebreaker and the second set.
+When play resumed after a five-minute delay, it went from being completely even to tilted in Kvitova’s favor.
+She dominated the tiebreaker and the second set to stretch her winning streak to 11 matches.

-The chair umpire was Carlos Ramos, the official who penalized Williams a game in last year’s chaotic U.S. Open final, and Collins got into a couple of testy exchanges with him.

-First in the tiebreaker, then in the opening game of the second set, Collins protested that Ramos was applying rules differently than umpires had in her earlier matches.
-Whether or not there was merit to what she was saying, it seemed clear that the back-and-forths with Ramos didn’t help Collins.
+Osaka, meanwhile, extended her Slam run to 13 matches while putting a stop to Pliskova’s 10-0 start to the season.

+Osaka accumulated a 56-20 advantage in winners — and held on when it all could have slipped away.

 - Danielle Collins